Bergamot essential oil: Production

-The sfumatura or slow-folding process was the traditional technique for manually extracting the bergamot oil.
+With regard to extracting Bergamot oil from the fruit, the sfumatura or slow-folding process was the traditional technique for manually extracting the bergamot oil.

 In the 1840s the macchina calabrese (see image) was invented by Nicola Barillà.
 A few bergamots of similar size were placed between two metal cups.
 The lower cup was covered in spikes to hold the fruit still and the upper one was armed with sharp blades.
-The cups were rotated and the combination of pressure and movement of the upper cup caused oil and water spray out of the fruit to be collected in a tin-lined copper bowl.
+The cups were rotated and the combination of pressure and movement of the upper cup caused oil and water to spray out of the fruit to be collected in a tin-lined copper bowl.
 The mixture of grated peel and oil would then be strained through woollen sacks.

 By more modern methods, the oil is extracted mechanically with machines called peelers, which scrape the outside of the fruit under running water to get an emulsion channeled into centrifuges for separating the essence from the water.
 The rinds of 100 bergamot oranges yield about 3 oz of bergamot oil.